Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 |**desc**		| longer description of your software system.
 JSON String.
 |**people**	| personas involved in using or maintaining your system.
 Don't go crazy.
 JSON object.
 |**connections**	| the most important relationships between people and the containers.
 Be specific "user sends email using gmail" or "user plays game on device" or "mobile app pulls user account from server based on login".
 JSON array.
 |**containers**	| Your iOS app, your server, the email system.
-Notice that you map gmail-server as a container, even though it's a gigantic software system by itself.
+Notice that you gmail-server is a container, even though it's a gigantic software system by itself.
 JSON array with container names as strings.
 These strings are used as keys to identify containers.